Laure Ferrari: Personal life

-Ferrari is the long-term partner of Nigel Farage, leader of the Brexit party, now known as Reform UK, and former leader of UKIP.
+Ferrari is the long-term partner of Nigel Farage, leader of Reform UK, formerly known as the Brexit Party, and former leader of UKIP.
 Ferrari first met Farage in 2007 when she was working in Strasbourg as a waitress.
 Ferrari worked for Farage as his EU parliamentary aide and in 2017 stayed at his home in London.
 Ferrari travelled to Queensland in Australia to greet Farage on his exit from the 23rd series of I'm A Celebrity...Get Me Out of Here! in 2023, when he finished third in the public vote.

-Ferrari bought an upmarket detached property in Clacton which was initially reported in the media that they shared and jointly owned.
-After further investigation this was found to be a false statement on Farage's part, who claims he misspoke when questioned by journalists about the purchase.
+Ferrari bought a detached property in Clacton which was initially reported in the media that they shared and jointly owned.
+After further investigation this was found to be false.
+Farage said he misspoke when questioned by journalists about the purchase.